Dk-21/MRI_Classification_App/README.md

 ### QuickStart

-1. Clone the repository and open the project `image_classification` in Android Studio
+1. Clone the repository and open the folder as a project in Android Studio
-2. Build and run the sample on your Android device
+2. Build and run the project on your Android device

 ### Replacing the sample model with your own classifier